DJMelonz/Utilities/README.md

 Utilities is a collection of helpers and extension methods to aid with common .NET programming tasks.

+This is an ongoing project, I will be adding methods as and when I need them.

+[Check out the wiki](https://github.com/DamianMullins/Utilities/wiki) for descriptions of the classes and their methods.

 ## Utilities.Core

 [![NuGet version](https://badge.fury.io/nu/Utilities.Core.svg)](https://badge.fury.io/nu/Utilities.Core)